ionic-team/ionic-docs/docs/theming/css-variables.md

+---
+metaTitle: 'CSS Variables | CSS Custom Properties for Variables & Components'
+description: 'Ionic components are built with CSS Variables for easy custom app properties.
+They allow a value to be stored in one place, then referenced in multiple places.'
+---

 # CSS Variables

 Ionic components are built with <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_variables" target="_blank">CSS Variables</a> for easy customization of an application.
 CSS variables allow a value to be stored in one place, then referenced in multiple other places.
 They also make it possible to change CSS dynamically at runtime (which previously required a CSS preprocessor).
 CSS variables make it easier than ever to override Ionic components to match a brand or theme.